-President Hassan Rouhani, a centrist who pledged to bridge the political chasm between moderates and conservatives, came to office, after the disastrous eight-year tenure of hardliner Mahmoud Ahmadinejad, on a platform of resolving the nuclear issue to end the country's isolation and the punishing international sanctions that have weakened the economy.
-Iran's Supreme Leader, Ali Khamenei, has given Rouhani authority to conduct negotiations with the "P5+1" (the permanent members of the UN Security Council-the United States, Russia, China, the United Kingdom, and France-plus Germany) and has guieted hardline opposition.
+President Hassan Rouhani, a centrist who pledged to bridge the political chasm between moderates and conservatives, came to office in 2013, after the disastrous eight-year tenure of hardliner Mahmoud Ahmadinejad, on a platform of resolving the nuclear issue to end the country's isolation and the punishing international sanctions that have weakened the economy.
+Iran's Supreme Leader, Ayatollah Khamenei, gave Rouhani authority to conduct negotiations with the "P5+1" (the permanent members of the UN Security Council-the United States, Russia, China, the United Kingdom, and France-plus Germany) and guieted hardline opposition.
 When Rouhani attended the World Economic Forum in Davos in January 2014, one participant described his remarks as "an application to rejoin the international community."
-5 But while acquiescing to Rouhani's revitalized nuclear diplomacy in the wake of his electoral mandate, the Supreme Leader remains the final arbiter of any prospective agreement, based on a strategic calculus that has regime stability and survival as its paramount objective.
-His decision will hinge on how he manages the unresolved tension in Iran's competing identities-revolutionary state/ordinary country.
-In short, Khamenei's dilemma is whether the economic benefits of an agreement (sanctions relief) outweigh its political costs (alienating hardline interest groups, especially the Revolutionary Guard, upon which the regime's survival depends).
+But while acquiescing to Rouhani's revitalized nuclear diplomacy in the wake of his electoral mandate, the Supreme Leader remained the final arbiter of any prospective agreement, based on a strategic calculus that has regime stability and survival as its paramount objective.
+His decision-making on the nuclear issue has hinged on how he manages the unresolved tension in Iran's competing identities-revolutionary state/ordinary country.
+In short, Khamenei's dilemma has been whether the economic benefits of an agreement (sanctions relief) outweigh its political costs (alienating hardline interest groups, especially the Revolutionary Guard, upon which the regime's survival depends).

 For America, the Iranian nuclear challenge is also a surrogate for a broader debate about U.S. policy toward the disparate group of states designated as "rogues" after the Cold War.
 Iran was part of the core group, which also included Saddam Hussein's Iraq, Qaddafi's Libya, and the Kim family's North Korea.
 After the 9/11 terrorist attacks, the George W. Bush administration argued that the threat posed by "rogue states" was inextricably linked to the character of their regimes.
 This redefinition of threat yielded a new strategy, emphasizing regime change, which was central to the Bush administration's argument for the launching of a preventive war in Iraq in 2003.
 But, unable to replicate in Iran the Iraq precedent of coercive nonproliferation through regime change, the Bush administration was caught in a dilemma.
 As it joined multilateral nuclear diplomacy with Iran initiated by the European Union, the second Bush administration never resolved its own mixed message-whether the U.S. objective was regime change or behavior change.

 The Obama administration dropped the Bush-era "rogue" moniker in favor of "outlier" to frame the Iranian nuclear challenge in terms of Iran's non-compliance with international norms rather than as a unilateral American political concept.
 But the tension between the competing objectives of regime change and behavior change continues to complicate the U.S. policy debate on Iran.
-That persisting tension was evident when an interim nuclear agreement (the "Joint Plan of Action") was reached between the P5+1 and Iran in November 2013.
-Congressional critics cited other issues of concern-Iran's state sponsorship of terrorism and its abysmal human rights record-that they linked to the character of the Tehran regime.
+That persisting tension was evident when the "Joint Comprehensive Plan of Action" (JCPOA) was reached between the P5+1 and Iran in July 2015.
+Congressional critics cited other issues of concern-Iran's assertive regional role, its state sponsorship of terrorism, and its abysmal human rights record-linked to the character of the Tehran regime that were beyond the narrow scope of the nuclear agreement.